Sensei Romualdo Ferri

 (Renshi, 5th Dan)

-For over 60 years, Sensei Bellhouse has been studying traditional Chito-Ryu Karate Do as a student of Sensei Higashi.
+For over 60 years, Sensei Bellhouse has been diligently practicing Chito-Ryu Karate-do as a student of Sensei Higashi.
 Sensei Bellhouse has been involved in every aspect of karate; he was a former competitor, a coach for the Karate Ontario women’s team kumite in 1986, a referee in both Karate Ontario tournaments as well as Chito-Ryu Bogu competitions (including the Soke Cup).
-In addition, Sensei has also served as the Chito-Ryu Association Treasurer, Technical Advisor to Karate Ontario for Chito-Ryu and was involved in the development of Chito-Ryu in Nova Scotia, as well as Scotland.
+In addition, Sensei Bellhouse has also served as CRAO Treasurer, Technical Advisor to Karate Ontario for Chito-Ryu and was involved in the development of Chito-Ryu in Nova Scotia, as well as Scotland.

-As Sensei Bellhouse began his training in the 1960’s, he had the opportunity to attend seminars with every Chito-Ryu master that has visited Canada including O Sensei (Dr. Tsuyoshi Chitose).
+As Sensei Bellhouse began his training in the 1960’s, he had the opportunity to attend training clinics with every Chito-Ryu master that has visited Canada including Chito-Ryu O Sensei (Dr. Chitose).

 Sensei Martin Sisler

-Sensei Sisler is a karate instructor with a passion for cultural and historical references as they relate to current karate training methods.
-He has been involved in every facet of Chito-Ryu karate training and administration during his 32+ years of involvement, commencing his training in 1991.
+Sensei Sisler is a karate instructor with an intense passion for cultural and historical references related to karate teaching and training.
+He has been involved in every facet of Chito-Ryu administration during his many years with the style, commencing his training in February 1991 at Richmond Hill Karate & Fitness Centre (RHK.)

-As one of the longest active members of Richmond Hill Karate & Fitness Centre, Sensei Sisler’s most impactful influences in Chito-Ryu have been Senseis Romualdo and Darlene Ferri, Sempai Don Burnside (New Hamburg dojo), Sempai/Coach Ron DiCarlantonio, Sempai Tim and Jill Bishop, and Sensei James Ferri.
+Sensei Sisler’s foundational influences in Chito-Ryu karate are Senseis Romualdo and Darlene Ferri, Sempai Don Burnside, Sempai/Coach Ron DiCarlantonio, Sempai Tim and Jill Bishop, and Sensei James Ferri.

-Sensei Sisler is a past and current CRAO Director-at-Large, past CRAO Vice President, and CRAO President.
-He is currently a CRAO Referee Committee Member and due to a passion for creative writing, has authored over 175 papers on Chito-Ryu karate history, philosophy, technique, and etiquette.
+Sensei Sisler is a past and current CRAO Director-at-Large, past CRAO Vice President, and past CRAO President.
+He is currently a CRAO Referee Committee Member and due to a passion for creative writing, has authored over 200 papers on Chito-Ryu karate history, philosophy, technique, and etiquette.

-Sensei Sisler’s karate experience includes attending and instructing at provincial, national, and international training seminars.
-He has also competed and coached at provincial competitions for Chito-Ryu and Karate Ontario, while also competing at a high level at Chito-Ryu international competitions.
+Sensei Sisler’s karate experience includes attending and instructing at provincial, national, and international training Chito-Ryu clinics.
+He has competed and coached at provincial competitions for Chito-Ryu and Karate Ontario, while also competing at a high level at Chito-Ryu international competitions.

-Sensei Sisler has been the CRAO mens black belt kata champion many times over, and has been the Karate Ontario mens black belt kata champion (cadet division).
-Sensei Sisler won a silver medal at the 1998 World Chito-Ryu Karate Championships (Soke Cup) in mens senior kyu (green to brown belt) individual kata (over 50 competitors in the division) and placed in the top five at the 2004 World Chito-Ryu Karate Championships in mens black belt individual kata (over 40 competitors in the division).
+Sensei Sisler has been the CRAO mens black belt kata champion many times over and has been the Karate Ontario mens black belt kata champion (cadet division).
+Sensei Sisler won a silver medal at the 1998 World Chito-Ryu Karate Championships (Soke Cup) in mens senior kyu (green to brown belt) individual kata (50+ competitors in the division) and placed 5th in the finals at the 2004 World Chito-Ryu Karate Championships in mens black belt individual kata (40+ competitors in the division.)